sbd-community/handbook/source-material/fda-cybersecurity-in-medical-devices.md

 - The device’s intended use, indications for use, and reasonably foreseeable misuse;
 - The presence and functionality of its electronic data interfaces;
-- Its intended and actual environment of use;^24
+- Its intended and actual environment of use;^18
 - The risks presented by cybersecurity vulnerabilities;
 - The exploitability of the vulnerabilities; and
 - The risk of patient harm due to vulnerability exploitation.

-(^24) Manufacturers may not be able to account for all potential environments of use, but should consider the range of use environments and ensure the risks are identified and controlled for the worst-case environments of use (e.g., least secure expected network configuration(s)).

 SPDF processes aim to reduce the number and severity of vulnerabilities and thereby reduce the exploitability of a medical device system and the associated risk of patient harm.
-Because exploitation of known vulnerabilities or weak cybersecurity controls should be considered reasonably foreseeable failure modes for medical device systems, these factors should be addressed in the device design.^25 One of the key benefits of using an SPDF is that a medical device system is more likely to be secure by design, such that the device is designed from the outset to be secure within its system and/or network of use throughout the device lifecycle.
+Because exploitation of known vulnerabilities or weak cybersecurity controls should be considered reasonably foreseeable failure modes for medical device systems, these factors should be addressed in the device design.^19 One of the key benefits of using an SPDF is that a medical device system is more likely to be secure by design, such that the device is designed from the outset to be secure within its system and/or network of use throughout the device lifecycle.